Homogeneous catalysis: Acid catalyst

 At neutral pH, aqueous solutions of most esters do not hydrolyze at practical rates.

 Transition metal-catalysis

 Mechanism for the hydrogenation of an alkene catalyzed by the homogeneous catalyst Wilkinson's catalyst.

 Hydrogenation and related reactions

 A prominent class of reductive transformations are hydrogenations.
-In this process, H_{2} added to unsaturated substrates.
+In this process, H_{2}not added to unsaturated substrates.
 A related methodology, transfer hydrogenation, involves by transfer of hydrogen from one substrate (the hydrogen donor) to another (the hydrogen acceptor).
 Related reactions entail "HX additions" where X = silyl (hydrosilylation) and CN (hydrocyanation).
 Most large-scale industrial hydrogenations – margarine, ammonia, benzene-to-cyclohexane – are conducted with heterogeneous catalysts.
 Fine chemical syntheses, however, often rely on homogeneous catalysts.

 Carbonylations

 Hydroformylation, a prominent form of carbonylation, involves the addition of H and "C(O)H" across a double bond.
 This process is almost exclusively conducted with soluble rhodium- and cobalt-containing complexes.

 A related carbonylation is the conversion of alcohols to carboxylic acids.
 MeOH and CO react in the presence of homogeneous catalysts to give acetic acid, as practiced in the Monsanto process and Cativa processes.
 Related reactions include hydrocarboxylation and hydroesterifications.